Kamal Haasan: Relationships

 In 1978, at age 24, Haasan married dancer Vani Ganapathy.
 She acted with Haasan in the 1975 movie Melnaattu Marumagal.
 After marriage, Vani worked as Haasan's costume designer for several movies.
 They divorced ten years later.

 Haasan and actress Sarika began living together in 1988, marrying after the birth of their first child, Shruti (born 1986).
-Shruti is a singer and a Tollywood-Kollywood actress.
+Shruti is a singer and a actress.
 Their younger daughter, Akshara (born 1991), is an assistant director and actress.
 Sarika stopped acting soon after their marriage, Sarika worked as Haasan's costume designer for the movie Hey Ram and won the National Film Award for Best Costume Designer.
 In 2002, the couple filed for divorce, which became final in 2004.
 After their divorce, Sarika acted in movies and TV serials, winning the National Film Award for Best Actress for the 2005 film Parzania.

-From 2005 to 2016, Haasan was in a relationship with actress Gautami, he co-starred with her frequently during the late 1980s and early 1990s.
+From 2005 to 2016, Haasan was in a relationship with actress Gautami.
+He co-starred with her frequently during the late 1980s and early 1990s.

 Early in his career, he co-starred in several films with Srividya with whom he was in relationship.
 Haasan visited Srividya on her deathbed in 2006.

 Views

-Haasan is a rationalist and has often questioned the existence of God and has highlighted the theme in his films like Anbe Sivam and Dasavathaaram.
+Haasan is an atheist and rationalist and has often questioned the existence of God and has highlighted the theme in his films like Anbe Sivam and Dasavathaaram.
 He was mistaken to be Muslim because of his Arabic-sounding name, most notably when he was denied preclearance to travel to the United States by Customs and Border Protection authorities at Toronto Pearson International Airport in 2002.

 In Sanskrit Kamal means "lotus", but it was rumoured that his name originated with a friend of his father (Yaakob Hassan, a Muslim freedom fighter who was imprisoned along with Kamal's father by the British).
 In a BBC interview with Karan Thapar, Haasan said that his last name derives from the Sanskrit word hasya, and although the Yaakob Hassan connection was publicised by the media it was only "a story".
 Haasan is considered left-leaning or independent.
 Although he initially abstained from politics, he entered regional politics in Tamil Nadu in 2018.
 He also said that his entering politics would result in his death within a year.